Symmetry breaking effects in pion couplings to constituent quark currents: Numerical Results

-Recent analysis of the pion-nucleon pseudoscalar coupling constant calculated with different approaches \cite{bochum,granada} exhibit a very similar trend with small numerical difference between charged and neutral pion couplings to nucleons.
-The neutral pion -nucleon coupling constants are slightly larger than the charged pion coupling coupling constant.
-For the sake of comparison of the behavior, the following values can be extracted from the calculation with the EFT approach \cite{bochum}: $g_{\pi^0 pp} = 13.22688$, $g_{\pi^0 nn} = 13.39731$, $g_{\pi^\pm np} = 13.22611$.
-According to the quark model, proton and neutron structures suggest that the corresponding coupling to the pion might be a sort of sum or average for the pion coupling to corresponding states, $p \sim uud$ and $ n \sim ddu$ respectively.
-However, due to the choice of the renormalization condition ($G^{ps}_{\pi^pm} =13$), the resulting neutral pion coupling to nucleons, as a first simplified approach, might be considered as a simple average:
+According to most versions of the quark model, proton and neutron couple to mesons by means of quarks in an addictive way \cite{LeYaouanc1973,rijken}.
+Along this idea, the pion coupling to nucleons might also arise in a sort of average for the pion coupling to corresponding quark currents, $p \sim uud$ and $ n \sim ddu$.
+Due to the choice of the renormalization condition ($G^{ps}_{\pi^\pm} =13$), the resulting neutral pion coupling to nucleons, as a first simplified approach, might be considered as a simple average:

-Concerning the charged pion coupling, the behavior shown in the Table is consistent with the results for the charged pion-neutron-proton and neutral pion-proton coupling constants such that that is $g_{\pi^\pm np} < g_{\pi^0pp} , g_{\pi^0nn}$ and $g_{\pi^\pm np} \sim g_{\pi^0pp} $ \cite{bochum,granada}.
-Along these lines, it is also expected that $g_{\pi^0 nn} > g_{\pi^0 pp}$.
-This hierarchy in pion-nucleon coupling constants, however, does not happen with the values shown in the Table for \eqref{CQM-nucleon} for the model of \eqref{CQM-nucleon}, since it would require $G_{\pi^0dd} > G_{\pi^0uu}$ - i.e. the opposite behavior to the one shown in the Table.
-It is shown below that mixings can mend this behavior.